Deftioon/Quojo/README.md

 A Quantum Computing Simulation written in Mojo

 ## TODO:
+- Fix Qubits of more than 3 (they're completely wrong at the moment)
 - Implement Uncomputing
 - Implement Quantum Circuits
 - Add Sample Programs (Quantum Search, Quantum Teleportation)